Tips on how to stretch your Disneyland budget. When to go, transportation, hotels near Disneyland, how to save money on food, souvenirs and more.

 With a lot of these credit cards you will earn points or miles that can apply toward the cost of your flight and might be able to save you some money.

-I’ve had the JetBlue Card for a few years now and have been able to fly my family to California and Florida using just points!
+I’ve had a Southwest® Rapid Rewards® Credit Card for a few years now and have been able to fly my family to Disneyland in California, Disney World in Florida, and many other destinations using just points!

 If you do choose to fly, check out the transportation options available from Get Away Today, my favorite company to book Disneyland vacations through.